ShrRa/interpython-1day-testing/_episodes/21-automatically-testing-software.md

 Recall that it contains a `data` directory, where we have observations of presumably variable stars, namely RR Lyrae candidates, coming from two sources: the Kepler Space Telescope and LSST Data Preview 0.

-> ## Don't forget about the best practices
+> ## Don't forget about the structure
 >
-> Following the best practices from [the corresponding section](/python-intermediate-development/14-jup-best-practices/index.html),
+> There are some best practices recommended when working with Jupyter Notebooks, and one of those is to
-> let's start with creating a new notebook and drafting its structure.
+> draft the structure of your notebook in advance.
+Let's start with exactly this:
 > Using headers in the markdown cells, determine the sections of your notebook.
 >
 > > ## Solution
-> > We can start with the following sections:
+> > A possible structure can look like this:
 > > 1.
 Imports
 > > 2.
 Params
 > > 3.
 Data loading